I may get paid commission for purchases made after clicking a link in this post.

 Firstly, the better you establish your authority and credibility, the more likely people will buy from you (or whatever action you’d like them to take).

 Secondly, establishing your authority is important for SEO – search engines these days want to send their users to reliable trustworthy websites.
-The more you build up your EAT (Experience, Authority, Trustworthiness), the more traffic search engines will send to you (for more on this, see my guide to improving your blog’s E-A-T)
+The more you build up your E-A-T (Experience, Authority, Trustworthiness), the more traffic search engines will send to you (for more on this, see my guide to improving your blog’s E-A-T)

-Thirdly, if you write an authoritative piece on a topic in your niche, other bloggers and authorities in your niche are more likely to link to you, which will also help your SEO.
+Thirdly, if you write an authoritative piece on a topic in your niche, other bloggers and authorities in your niche are more likely to link to you, which will also help your boost your SEO.

 5. To promote an affiliate product

 Here the aim is to ‘sell’ an affiliate product.
 This doesn’t necessarily mean a hard sell!
 It could be a tutorial about how to use the product (e.g. my tutorial on how to use ConvertKit), a helpful list post which includes lots of affiliate links naturally (e.g. my post on the best blogging tools to increase productivity and traffic) or a post which makes your readers realise they have a problem which needs solving… that just so happens to be solved by your affiliate product!

 6. To sell a product or service you offer

 Again, this doesn’t have to be a hard sell – it could be a blog post introducing or explaining your product or service (for example, my post on SEO Jumpstart), a helpful ‘how to’ post, where you offer your product or service as a time saver or shortcut (e.g. a post all about how to grow your Pinterest traffic, which naturally leads into a pitch for your Pinterest VA services), a list post where your product is just one of the options (e.g. a post on 10 ways to lose weight fast – one of which is buy your meal plan!) or an FAQ post about your product/service.

 7. To fulfil your obligations to a sponsor